sandeep-tukaram/algods/datastructure/array/README.md

 ## Structure

 a.
 Components:
-  An array has two components, one is the elements that are placed in the array the other is the memory itself where an element gets placed.
-Its key to understand that these two are different concepts.
-Sometimes the value of the element matches the position, doesn't mean they are same things.
+  As with any datastructure there two things to consider when it comes to components -
-  1. elements
+  1. bounded, contiguous memory
-      * uniform datatype -> all elements of an array have the same data type.
-      * empty -> positions can be unfilled.

-  2. memory/position/location
+  2. elements
-      * memory is allocated/reserved.
-      * contiguous block of memory.
-      * bounded bock of memory. [start, end].
-Usually start is represented as 0, so in a n sized array position n-1 holds the nth element.
-A[0, n), A[0..n), A[0, n-1], A[1, n] etc are some valid notaions used to represent an Array A of size n.

 b.
 Relations:
+  1. memory is contiguous.
-  1. array as a datastructure doesn't employ relations between elements to position them.
+  2. array as a datastructure doesn't employ relations between elements to position them.
-  2. memory is contiguous.

 c.
 Function/Goals:
   The fundamental goal of array is random access.
 Which means, store and retrieve an element directly without having to go through elements before/after it in the structure.